ftsrg-rete/rete-lecture-notes/docs/lab1.md

 ## Model Change and 2-Way Merge

+Open `espd.qeax` in Enterprise Architect if you haven't done so already.

 Next, locate `cac::QualificationApplicationRequest` either in the model hierarchy or on one of the diagrams.
 We want to change this element so that `issuetime` is not optional, and `previousversionid` may contain any number of entries.
 We also want to add a child class,`cac::SpecialQualificationApplicationRequest`, inheriting from this base, to allow specialization later on.

 **DO**: